 30 years of Minnesota track cycling history

-Since the 1990’s the NSC Velodrome has hosted hundreds of events.
+The NSC Velodrome has hosted hundreds of events.
 Attracting thousands of racers from around the world and teaching them to ride a track bike.
 It has produced Olympic medalists and dozens of elite national and world champions.
 Some like multiple Olympic Silver Medalist Kelly Catlin, of Arden Hills, who learned to ride the track here.
 She notes, “It is an incredibly rare asset to have a velodrome, much less a international-standard track.
 It makes Minneapolis one of only a handful of cities in North America that can host international caliber events, it would be a despicable waste to lose such a treasure.”